 - A mailing address.

 You must have an address where we can send mail.
-If you do not have a permanent address you can use SHARE's Post Office Box.
-The address is Your Name, PO Box 1209, Vancouver, WA 98666.
-If you use SHARE's PO Box, you are responsible for picking up mail from SHARE.
-You can pick up mail at Share House, 1115 W 13th St, Vancouver WA, 98660 Monday through Friday from 11:30 am to 1:00 pm.
+If you do not have a mailing address you can have mail delivered to Your Name, Vancouver Navigation Center, 2018 Grand Blvd, Vancouver, WA 98661.
+You can pick up mail at the Navigation Center Monday – Friday 7:00 am to 5:00 pm.

 - A piece of paper and pen or pencil.